 "In these challenging times, we all want to sit on top of a mountain for a while," says Kevin Sweeney, Lassen Volcanic’s chief of interpretation.
 "Lassen is a place of solace for people."

 Lassen, about 45 minutes east of Redding, is known for its steaming geothermal marvels, wildflower-dotted meadows, volcanic peaks, and shimmering waterfalls.
 Like other parks, it reopened with new rules to help prevent the spread of COVID-19.

 "Visitors are asked to wear face coverings when they speak to rangers and follow the CDC's guidelines of maintaining six feet of distance from others," Sweeney says.
 "So far, it's been going great.
 People have been planning ahead and recreating responsibly."

 Before leaving home to visit any national park, the federal government asks that visitors read the national parks' guidelines for Recreating Responsibly and the CDC's guide for visiting parks.
 And you should familiarize yourself with local guidelines and regulations for all of the destinations you visit.

-Due to fire conditions throughout the state, as of Sept.
-9, 2020, the USDA Forest Service Pacific Southwest Region has temporarily closed all 18 national forests throughout California.
-Find out more about the closures here, and check National Forest websites and social media pages for the most up-to-date information on reopening.
+Due to fire conditions, as of Oct.
+2, 2020, four national forests remain closed: Angeles, Cleveland, Los Padres, and San Bernardino.
+Fourteen national forests may be open to varying degrees.
+Find out more about the closures and restrictions here, and check National Forest websites and social media pages for the most up-to-date information on reopening.

 Gloria Sandoval, spokesperson for California State Parks, says people venturing out to their favorite parks should be prepared for changes and modifications.